-Your computer is equipped with a Jog DialTM with Back button on your computer, near the touchpad.
-You can turn and/or press the Jog DialTM to scroll the window, select software, adjust the internal speaker volume, etc.
+Your computer is equipped with a Jog DialTM (1) between the right and the left buttons of your computer.
+You can turn (2) or / and press (3) the Jog DialTM to scroll the window, select a software, adjust the internal speaker volume, etc.

 The Jog DialTM window is always displayed on the screen.
-This window has two modes: Launcher mode and Guide mode.
+This window has two modes: Launcher mode or Guide mode.

-The Jog DialTM window is in Launcher mode until you start an application or the Jog DialTM window becomes active.
+The Jog Dial TM window is in Launcher mode until you start an application or the Jog DialTM window becomes active.
 When an arrow appears next to an item in the Jog DialTM window, you can display a submenu for that item by selecting it and pressing the Jog DialTM.